vinhyan/scoot/README.md

 - Learned how to create global style using `{ createGlobalStyle }`.
 - Learned how to use props to manipulate styles within styled components -> this is my one of my favourtie features of Styled Components.
-- For responsiveness: media query has to be added separately to each styled component -> can be bit of work but I got used to it easily.
+- For responsiveness: media query has to be added separately to each styled component -> can be a bit of work but I got used to it easily.
 - Learned how to work with Framer Motion using Styled Components.

 2. Create reusable components with React: